News

 That figure x 100 = 4.87

-Therefore, your property would generate 4.87% gross yield.
+Therefore, your property would generate 4.87% gross rental yield.

 rental yields